 Now, if the analytical close form solution of the acceleration a0 (obtained from solving (20) using past DVL velocity measurements) is available, it could be used as an additional update to the navigation filter.
 With such an update, we believe that not only will the accelerometer x and y axis biases be observable, but there will also be an improvement in the accuracy of roll and pitch angle estimation.
 As a consequence, the overall estimation performance is expected to improve in situations with no DVL updates.

-2) Heading model to enable heading estimation.
+2) Heading model to enable heading estimation

 In global navigation satellite system (GNSS) position and velocity updates (as well as in DVL velocity updates), the heading angle is not observable [35, 53].
 To facilitate heading estimation, a geometric constraint is employed, using the measured GNSS velocity vector [54-56]